A Parent’s guide on how to manage the stress of Homeschool

 Ultimately, part of the reason parents have chosen to homeschool their kids is to create a learning environment that is secure and harmonious.
 A place where our kids feel safe nurtured and accepted.

 But the reality is we all get stressed at some point and so do our kids.
-When we get overwhelmed with stress, that harmonious home can turn into hell as quick as our mood swings.
+When we get overwhelmed with stress, that harmonious home can turn into hell as quickly as our mood swings.

 So if you are finding yourself having mini meltdowns, yelling at the kids, the dog and the dishwasher it’s probably due to stress.
 Sometimes you may even think you are not stressed but perhaps you are.